ome/omero-documentation/contributing/ci-bio-formats.rst

 Bio-Formats jobs
 ----------------

-All jobs are listed under the :jenkinsview:`Bio-Formats` view tab of Jenkins.

 .. list-table::
     :header-rows: 1

     -   * Job task
-                * 5.x series
+        * Merge jobs

-        -       * Builds the latest Bio-Formats artifacts using Ant
+    -   * Merges the PRs and couple versions
-                * | :term:`BIOFORMATS-DEV-latest`
+        * :term:`BIOFORMATS-push`
-                    :term:`BIOFORMATS-DEV-latest-win`

-        -       * Builds the latest Bio-Formats artifacts using Maven
+    -   * Builds the Bio-Formats artifacts
-                * :term:`BIOFORMATS-DEV-latest-maven`

-        -       * Runs the daily Bio-Formats merge jobs
-                * :term:`BIOFORMATS-DEV-merge-daily`

-        -       * Merges the PRs
-                * :term:`BIOFORMATS-DEV-merge-push`
+        * | :term:`BIOFORMATS-merge`
+          | :term:`BIOFORMATS-image`

-        -       * Builds the merge Bio-Formats artifacts using Ant
+    -   * Builds the Bio-Formats documentation
-                * | :term:`BIOFORMATS-DEV-merge-build`
+        * :term:`BIOFORMATS-merge-docs`
-                    :term:`BIOFORMATS-DEV-merge-build-win`

-        -       * Runs the MATLAB tests
+    -   * Runs the Bio-Formats non-regression tests
-                * :term:`BIOFORMATS-DEV-merge-matlab`
+        * :term:`BIOFORMATS-test-repo`

-5.x.x series
-^^^^^^^^^^^^

-The branch for the 5.x series of Bio-Formats is develop.

 .. glossary::

-        :jenkinsjob:`BIOFORMATS-DEV-latest`

-                This job builds the latest Bio-Formats artifacts using Ant

-                #. |buildBF|
-                #.
-Triggers downstream latest jobs

-            See :jenkinsjob:`the build graph <BIOFORMATS-DEV-latest/lastSuccessfulBuild/BuildGraph>`

-        :jenkinsjob:`BIOFORMATS-DEV-latest-win`

-                This job builds the latest Bio-Formats artifacts using Ant on Windows

-        :jenkinsjob:`BIOFORMATS-DEV-latest-maven`

-            This job builds the latest Bio-Formats artifacts using Maven and uploads them to the `OME artifactory`_

-        :jenkinsjob:`BIOFORMATS-DEV-merge-daily`
+    :mergecijob:`BIOFORMATS-push`

-                This job runs the daily Bio-Formats jobs used for reviewing the PRs opened against the develop branch of Bio-Formats by running basic unit tests and checking for regressions across a representative subset of the data repository
+        This jobs merge all the PRs opened against the development branch of https://github.com/ome/bio-formats-build and couple the component

-                #.
-Triggers :term:`BIOFORMATS-DEV-merge-push`
-                #.
-Triggers :term:`BIOFORMATS-DEV-merge-build`
-                #.
-Triggers downstream merge projects

-                See :jenkinsjob:`the build graph <BIOFORMATS-DEV-merge-daily/lastSuccessfulBuild/BuildGraph>`

-        :jenkinsjob:`BIOFORMATS-DEV-merge-push`

-                This job merges all the PRs opened against develop

-                #. |merge|
-                #.
-Pushes the branch to :bf_scc_branch:`develop/merge/daily`

-        :jenkinsjob:`BIOFORMATS-DEV-merge-build`
+        versions

+    :mergecijob:`BIOFORMATS-merge`
+    :mergecijob:`BIOFORMATS-image`

-                This job builds the merge Bio-Formats artifacts using Ant
+        This job builds all the Bio-Formats artifacts using Ant

-                #.
-Checks out :bf_scc_branch:`develop/merge/daily`
-                #. |buildBF|
-                #.
-Triggers :term:`BIOFORMATS-DEV-merge-matlab`

-        :jenkinsjob:`BIOFORMATS-DEV-merge-build-win`
+    :mergecijob:`BIOFORMATS-merge-docs`

-                This job builds the merge Bio-Formats artifacts using Ant on Windows
+        This job builds the Bio-Formats documentation and runs the linkchecker

-        :jenkinsjob:`BIOFORMATS-DEV-merge-matlab`

-                This job runs the MATLAB tests of Bio-Formats

-                #.
-Collects the MATLAB artifacts and unit tests from
-                   :term:`BIOFORMATS-DEV-merge-build`
-                #.
-Runs the MATLAB unit tests under
-                   :file:`components/bio-formats/test/matlab` and collect the results

-        :jenkinsjob:`BIOFORMATS-DEV-merge-repository-subset`
+    :mergecijob:`BIOFORMATS-test-repo`

-                This job runs the automated tests against a subset of the data repository
+        This job consumes the Docker image built by :term:`BIOFORMATS-image` and runs the non-regression automated tests against the curated QA repository

-                #. |merge|
-                #.
-Runs automated tests against a subset of format directories
-                   under :file:`/ome/data_repo/curated/`.
-The list of
-                   directories to test by setting a space-separated list of formats for the ``DEFAULT_FORMAT_LIST`` variable.